CVE-2025-4094: CWE-307 Improper Restriction of Excessive Authentication Attempts in DIGITS: WordPress Mobile Number Signup and Login

 Technical Analysis

-CVE-2025-4094 is a critical vulnerability identified in the DIGITS: WordPress Mobile Number Signup and Login plugin, affecting versions prior to 8.4.6.1.
-This plugin facilitates user authentication on WordPress sites via mobile number and OTP (One-Time Password) validation.
-The core issue is the absence of rate limiting on OTP validation attempts, which allows an attacker to perform brute-force attacks against the OTP verification mechanism.
-Without any throttling or lockout mechanisms, an attacker can systematically try numerous OTP codes to gain unauthorized access to user accounts.
-This vulnerability falls under CWE-287 (Improper Authentication), indicating a failure to properly verify user identity before granting access.
-The CVSS v3.1 score is 9.8, reflecting a critical severity due to the vulnerability's network exploitable nature (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction needed (UI:N), and its impact on confidentiality, integrity, and availability (all high).
-Exploitation could lead to full account takeover, data theft, unauthorized actions on behalf of users, and potential site compromise.
-Although no known exploits are currently reported in the wild, the vulnerability's characteristics make it a high-risk target for attackers seeking to compromise WordPress sites using this plugin.
+CVE-2025-4094 is a critical security vulnerability identified in the DIGITS: WordPress Mobile Number Signup and Login plugin, specifically in versions prior to 8.4.6.1.
+This plugin facilitates user authentication on WordPress sites via mobile number signup and login using one-time passwords (OTPs).
+The vulnerability stems from improper restriction of excessive authentication attempts (CWE-307), meaning the plugin does not implement rate limiting or throttling mechanisms on OTP validation attempts.
+As a result, an attacker can perform brute force attacks against the OTP validation process, systematically trying numerous OTP codes without being blocked or slowed down.
+This flaw allows attackers to bypass authentication controls, potentially gaining unauthorized access to user accounts.
+The CVSS v3.1 base score of 9.8 reflects the critical nature of this vulnerability, highlighting its network exploitable vector (AV:N), low attack complexity (AC:L), no privileges required (PR:N), no user interaction needed (UI:N), and its impact on confidentiality, integrity, and availability (all rated high).
+Although no known exploits are currently reported in the wild, the vulnerability's characteristics make it a prime target for attackers aiming to compromise WordPress sites using this plugin.
+The lack of patch links suggests that a fix may not yet be publicly available or widely distributed, increasing the urgency for affected organizations to monitor updates closely and consider interim mitigations.

 Potential Impact